 A step-up switching converter is also known as a boost switching regulator.
-In which the input voltage is increased and a higher output voltage is obtained.
+The input voltage is increased, and a higher output voltage is obtained.
 The output voltage can be controlled as long as the power is drawn as long as it is in the output power specification of the circuit.
 A step-up switching voltage regulator is used to drive the driving wire of the LED.

 Suppose losses are Pin = Pout (input and output power are equal).